 - logicalChannelGroup, logicalChannelGroupIAB-Ext;

+- sdt-LogicalChannelSR-DelayTimer;

+- additionalBSR-TableAllowed.

-- sdt-LogicalChannelSR-DelayTimer.Each logical channel may be allocated to an LCG using the logicalChannelGroup.
+Each logical channel may be allocated to an LCG using the logicalChannelGroup.
 The maximum number of LCGs is eight except for IAB-MTs configured with logicalChannelGroupIAB-Ext, for which the maximum number of LCGs is 256.

 The MAC entity determines the amount of UL data available for a logical channel according to the data volume calculation procedure in TSs 38.322 [3] and 38.323 [4].